 CUH is also exploring how virtual reality could improve treatment in services such as physiotherapy.

 “Physiotherapists will help people exercise when their rehabbing patients," says Dr Chaudry.
 "And then, when the patient goes home, the patient is supposed to repeat those exercises, and come back to the hospital, and show the physiotherapist that they've been doing those exercises.
-But the reality is, is you could actually do that in a virtual world, and measure that in a virtual world."
+But the reality is you could actually do that in a virtual world, and measure that in a virtual world."

 Securing the future